 ON THIS PAGE: You will learn about how doctors describe the growth or spread of brain stem glioma.
 This is called the stage or grade.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 Staging is a way of describing where the tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to find out the tumor's stage, so staging may not be complete until all of the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of tumors.

 There is no formal staging system for childhood brain stem glioma.
 A tumor may be classified as either diffuse or focal.
 In addition, the tumor may be classified by its grade.

 Grade describes how much tumor cells look like healthy cells when viewed under a microscope.
 The doctor compares the tumor’s tissue with healthy tissue.
 Healthy tissue usually contains many different types of cells grouped together.
 If the tumor cells looks similar to healthy tissue and contains different cell groupings, it is called differentiated or a low-grade tumor.
 If the tumor tissue looks very different from healthy tissue, it is called poorly differentiated or a high-grade tumor.
 The tumor’s grade may help the doctor predict how quickly it will spread.
 In general, the lower the tumor’s grade, the better the prognosis.

 Below are the general classifications for brain stem glioma:

-- Focal brain stem glioma.
-About 20% of brain stem tumors are focal, meaning they occur in one area or are contained within a small portion of the brain stem.
+Focal brain stem glioma.
+About 20% of brain stem tumors are focal, meaning they occur in 1 area or are contained within a small portion of the brain stem.
 They usually occur in the midbrain or medulla, rather than the pons.
 These are usually benign or low-grade tumors; they are less aggressive and the tumor cells look fairly healthy.